ppy/osu-wiki/wiki/Guides/Compressing_files/en.md

 ![Removing audio tracks from the audio tab in Handbrake](img/removeaudio-handbrake.png "Removing the audio tracks")

-4. Go into the `Video` tab and make sure the video codec is set as `H.264 (X264)`.
-Change the `Constant Quality` to between 20–25.
-Smaller values will produce larger file sizes but with a higher video quality.
+4. Go into the `Video` tab and make sure to set the following settings:
+   - `Video Encoder` set to `H.264 (x264)` to encode in the H.264 format using the x264 encoder.
+   - `Framerate (FPS)` set to `Same as source`, and select `Constant Framerate`.
+   - `Constant Quality` set to a value between 20 to 25, with smaller values resulting in larger, higher quality files.
+   - `Encoder Profile` set to `High` to use the H.264 High profile.

-5. If you are willing to spend more time encoding, change the `Encoder Preset` under `Encoder Options`.
-Slower presets deliver better video quality and may also reduce video file size, but do not go down to placebo as it takes much longer than `VerySlow` for very little improvement in quality.
-Set the framerate to be the same as the source and set it to constant framerate.
+5. Set an `Encoder Preset` depending on how long you are willing to spend time encoding, from `VeryFast` to `Placebo` with `VerySlow` being recommended.
+Slower presets results in better video quality and may also reduce video file size.
+Do not use `Placebo` as it takes much longer to encode than `VerySlow` for very little improvement in quality.

 ![Setting the video codec and quality in Handbrake](img/codecquality-handbrake.png "Setting the video codec and constant quality")